dddkhoa/VinUni-ChemNLP/README.md

 # For building the container

-docker build -t chemnlp:v1.0 .
+docker buildx build --platform linux/amd64 -t chemnlp:v1.0 .

 # For running